 Treasury Refund Offset - FAQ

-The Treasury Offset Program (TOP), operated by the Department of the Treasury’s Bureau of the Fiscal Service, is a fully-automated, centralized offset program that intercepts federal and state payments to collect delinquent debts owed to federal and state agencies.
-The Fiscal Service is authorized to charge states and creditor agencies a fee for administrative costs associated with offsets taken.
-Currently the fee is $22.00 per offset from the IRS and is paid by the taxpayer with the offset.
+The Treasury Offset Program (TOP), operated by the Department of the Treasury’s Bureau of the Fiscal Service, is a fully automated, centralized offset program that intercepts federal and state payments to collect delinquent debts owed to federal and state agencies.
+The Fiscal Service is authorized to charge states and creditor agencies a $23.81 fee for administrative costs associated with offsets taken.
+In turn, the Department of Revenue seeks reimbursement from you for this fee.

 Why did I receive a certified letter about a federal offset?